 Such persons are exempt from having to present a certificate of a negative Covid-19 test upon entry to Norway, but must comply with the requirements of pre-arrival registration.
-They are also exempt from mandatory testing upon entry to Norway if it is not practically possible to do the test (and have not been in Bangladesh, India, Iraq, Nepal or Pakistan during the last 10 days before arriving in Norway).
 According to the Covid-19 Regulations Section 6e, personnel considered essential to the functioning of the mission may be exempted from the rule of entry quarantine during working hours when they have received a negative test result from a PCR-test taken at the earliest three days after arriving in Norway.
 In acute situations where there is no time to wait for a PCR response, the person may go to work after have received a negative test result from an antigen rapid test on the same day as the work is to be carried out.
 In their spare time they have to self-quarantine, until they have received a negative result from a PCR test taken at the earliest three days after arrival.
 It is emphasized that missions may only exempt personnel who is strictly necessary.
 The mission should therefore plan ahead in order to, if possible, avoid using this exemption.
 It is the head of mission who decides what personnel that may invoke this exemption.